lizOffiong/HR-Analysis-PowerBI/README.md

 ![image](HR_Dashboard.png)
 ---
 ### Project Overview
-This project revolves around understanding the overall and active employee dynamics, exploring job satisfaction, and devising strategic retention solutions to curtail attrition rates.
+This project focused on understanding the dynamics of both overall and active employees exploring job satisfaction and coming up with strategic solutions to reduce attrition rates.

 ### Data Sources
 HR Data: The primary dataset used for this analysis is the "HR Data.xlsx" file, containing detailed information pertinent to attrition within an organization.